dashpay/dips/dip-martmangus-newopcodes.md

     Opcode (decimal): 126
     Opcode (hex): 0x7e

-`OP_CAT` takes two byte arrays from the stack, concates and pushes the result back to the stack.
+`OP_CAT` takes two byte arrays from the stack, concatenates them and pushes the result back to the stack.

 	x1 x2 OP_CAT → out